GabeGates/vscode-extension-json-helper/README.md

 # vscode-extension-json-helper
 JSON Helper utilities

+## Commands

+### JSON Sanitize

+Will use selected text if found, otherwise will use the entire active tab's text.

+If the JSON is invalid a message will appear indicating this.

+If the JSON is valid the command recursively traverses the object deleting null, empty object and empty array properties.

 ## Setup

 I am using docker to contain node, so I don't need to install anything specific locally.